 Regarding the visibility on the sunlight, we can say that the Note 9 showed all content very accurately, but still we could see better results on other devices.
 Always On display is also here on this device.

-Hardware and OSSamsung Galaxy Note 9 comes to our market equipped with the Exynos 9810 chipset, while in America it comes with the Snapdragon 845.
+Samsung Galaxy Note 9 comes to our market equipped with the Exynos 9810 chipset, while in America it comes with the Snapdragon 845.
 Memory built into this device depends on the version you have, and it either comes with 6GB of RAM and 128GB of storage or 8GB of RAM and whopping 512GB of internal storage.
 Even after longer gameplay, the phone warms up only barely, and there is no thermal throttling at all.
 While we’re at it, it’s worth to mention that it’s amazing to play PUBG Mobile on this phone.
 Exynos CPU paired with the Adreno 630 is an amazing combination, and they perform amazingly together.
 This device scored 241226 points on the AnTuTu benchmark.

 The speaker of the Note 9 is equipped with Dolby Atmos system, it is not particularly loud, LG’s Boombox system is much louder, but sound quality on the Note 9 is much better.